Speaking: Public Speaking & Presentations C1 - Lesson 2: Advanced Audience Engagement & Interaction Techniques

 • Main Point 2: Cultural Exchange.

 • Technique: Think-Pair-Share.
 Phrase: "What is one positive thing we can learn from foreign visitors?
-Please discuss with your neighbor for one minute."
+Please discuss with your neighbor."

 • Technique: Mid-Presentation Question.
 Phrase: "This is a complex point, so let me pause here.
 Does anyone have a question about this specific challenge?"